Academic year 2022/23

 Introduction

-This release provides information on the number of early career teachers (ECTs) participating in the early career framework (ECF) and reformed national professional qualifications (NPQs).
+This release provides information on the number of early career teachers (ECTs) participating in the early career framework (ECF) and the number of teachers and leaders participating in reformed national professional qualifications (NPQs).
 It includes revised numbers of starts in the first cohort (academic year 2021/22) and the provisional number of starts in the second cohort (academic year 2022/23).

 We break down the metrics above by individual-level characteristics, school characteristics and region.